 Recovery looks different for everyone—rehab, AA, counseling.
-No matter what your path is, there are places you can turn to.
-There’s the Lesbian, Gay, Bisexual & Transgender Community Center, Mountainside, Callen-Lorde, and other organizations that are there to help.
+No matter what your path is, you can find support through your loved ones, community groups, drug rehab centers, and so much more.
+There’s the Lesbian, Gay, Bisexual & Transgender Community Center, Callen-Lorde, and other organizations that are there to help.

-I’ll take this moment to plug the Monday night LGBTQ group, which is free and not AA-based.
+I’ll take this moment to plug Mountainside’s weekly LGBTQ support group, which is free and not AA-based.
 It’s not based on any modality.
 It’s not SMART Recovery or Refuge Recovery—it’s not any of those things.
-It’s for those who just want to be able to talk and get support for being a queer person who is either already in their recovery or trying to get there.
+It’s simply for those who just want to talk and get support for being a queer person who is either already in their recovery or trying to get there.

 If you or a loved one is struggling with addiction, Mountainside can help.